-In the WSJ 300K corpus, 33,147 propositions are annotated, covering all verbs (with the exception of auxiliaries and the verb "be") and some eventive nouns.
-(Coverage of the verb "be" for this corpus will be added during Year 2.)
-The total number of verb types annotated is 2428, which have 3120 total framesets.
-1,733 noun instances are annotated, with 73 noun types.
-The YR2 release involves the 200K English Broadcast News corpus, consisting of 33,800 propositions for 1,937 verb types which were double-annotated and adjudicated, including the "be" verb instances.
-20 new Frame Files were added.
+In the entire WSJ corpus, 85,348 propositions are annotated, covering almost all verbs3.
+The total number of verb types annotated is 3,101.
+The YR2 release involves the 200K English Broadcast News corpus, consisting of 33,800 propositions for 1,626 verb types which were double-annotated and adjudicated, including the "be" verb instances.
 Each annotation includes a link to the relevant frameset entry.
 For a detailed description of the PropBank data fields and formats, see Section 6.5 below.
-The annotation guidelines are included in the documentation directory:
+The annotation guidelines are included in the documentation directory: This release adds 1862 lemmas annotated from the Sinorama magazine, 888 lemmas from the Xinhua newswire and 1453 lemmas from the Broadcast conversation genre making a total of 59,013 propositions.
+The total number of frame files stand at 4072.